 As indicated above, the portfolio of investments in respect of the Complainant at times comprised solely and/or predominantly of structured products.
 Such excessive exposure to structured products occurred over a long period of time.
-This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider.
+This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider for the Complainant.